elewa-academy/Precourse/6-writing-code/README.md

 ## Specifications

-1. solve a bunch of codewars. for each one, make a new folder in the /codewars directory of your final project. fill out the readme, but don't worry about the others for now.
-Be sure to keep adding to your JavaScript repo!
+1. Solve a bunch of CodeWars.
+For each one, make a new copy of the template folder in the /codewars directory of your final project.
+Fill out the readme, but don't worry about the others for now.
+2. Be sure to keep taking notes in your JavaScript repo!

 [TOP](#index)